processone/docs.ejabberd.im/content/developer/ejabberd-api/commands.md

 users through `ejabberdctl` command, XML-RPC socket or JSON based REST service.

-Each command needs to provide informations about required arguments and produced result by filling `#ejabberd_commands` record and registering it in dispatcher by calling `ejabberd_commands:register_commands([ListOfEjabberdCommandsRecords])`.
+Each command needs to provide information about required arguments and produced result by filling `#ejabberd_commands` record and registering it in dispatcher by calling `ejabberd_commands:register_commands([ListOfEjabberdCommandsRecords])`.